rcrews/docs-website/runtime/master/howto-operational-database.md

       Provides information about configuring HBase snapshots, and using HBase replication.

-  - title: Using Apache Phoenix to Store and Access Data
-    url: phoenix-access-data/index.html
-    description: >-
-      Provides information about accessing data on HBase by connecting to the Apache Phoenix Query Server using the JDBC client.

   - title: Configuring Apache HBase for Apache Phoenix
     url: phoenix-configure-hbase/index.html
     description: >-
       Provides information about configuring HBase for use with Phoenix.

+  - title: Using Apache Phoenix to Store and Access Data
+    url: phoenix-access-data/index.html
+    description: >-
+      Provides information about storing and accessing data on HBase using Phoenix.

   - title: Managing Apache Phoenix Security
     url: phoenix-managing-security/index.html
     description: >-
       Provides information about authorization and access control capabilities when using Phoenix to access data in HBase.

 ---

 Apache HBase is a NoSQL database that provides real-time read/write